Godox X1-T vs. XPRO vs. X2T Wireless Flash X Trigger Range: Comparison Guide

 Which Godox wireless flash trigger should you choose?
 The Godox X trigger range has several options to choose from, so if you’re bewildered by the choice, we’ve saved you the time and effort of hunting down the important info with this comparison guide.
-We’ll look at the Godox X1-T, the Godox Xpro, and the Godox X2T and give you the lowdown on the features of each one.
+We’ll look at the Godox X1-T, the Godox Xpro, the Godox X2T, and the latest addition, the new Godox X3, and give you the lowdown on the features of each one.

 Godox X1 Wireless Flash Trigger